Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-14-a-day-in-ersfjordbotn.md

 </div>
 <div class="article-text">

-After having lost myself in cinnamon sugar I took a quick glance down at my watch.
+After having lost myself in cinnamon sugar, I took a quick glance down at my watch.

 "What time was that bus coming?"
 I asked myself.
 The answer was "in 5 minutes."
-The couple beside me exchanged a number of awkward glances with me as I inhaled the cappuccino and cinnamon bun like a metaphor I can't think of and slid down the stairs.
+The couple beside me and myself exchanged a number of awkward glances as I inhaled the cappuccino and cinnamon bun like a metaphor I can't think of and slid down the stairs.

 Once free, I jogged toward the bus stop... only to be greeted by 10 small children speaking Norsk and a German couple every bit of 82.

 <br/>

 **QUE BUS 425**, but not the right bus **425**.
-As I reached the top step I was greeted with a stern "NO" as I was informed that this was a "SKOLE BUS."
+Rea the top step I was greeted with a stern "NO" as I was informed that this was a "SKOLE BUS."
 I had mistakenly confused the number 425 with the other number 425.

 A teacher then so politely let me know that my bus was 8 minutes late and would be here briefly.
 One of the many times I've looked like a fool in front of many small children.

 <br/>

 As stated, 8 minutes later my bus arrived "What joy!"
 I proclaimed in my head to myself as not to look a fool again, only to step on the bus and be informed they could not take cards as payment.
 Now this is important for a number of reasons. **Let me go back.**